CPEEP

 Teaching Kids about Energy Efficiency

-These simple, downloadable educational materials teach basic energy efficiency skills and provide knowledge to preschool students and their families in both English and Spanish.
+These simple, downloadable educational materials teach basic energy efficiency skills and provide energy conservation information to preschool students and their families in both English and Spanish.
 LIIF appreciates the assistance of the California Head Start Association and its colleagues from the field for developing these educational materials.

 Download